markNZed/processism-react-three/storyboard.md

 Interactive Elements
 The storyboard is designed to be largely didactic but considers incorporating more interactive elements to engage viewers.
 How might we further enhance interactivity or invite viewers to reflect on their understanding?

-* Sectioning
-The presentation is extensive, with numerous complex topics covered.
-Would you suggest breaking the presentation into smaller, more digestible sections?
-If so, how would you recommend structuring these sections?

 We also invite feedback on whether these additional concepts would add value to the presentation.